berksudan/OTMISC-Topic-Modeling-Tool/README.md

 ### Run

-To run the Jupyter Notebook, just execute the following command:
++ To run the Jupyter Notebook, just execute the following command:

 ```bash
 $ ./run_jupyter.sh
 ```

-* For windows and other operating systems, it can be done via Anaconda or similar tools.
+**Note:** For windows and other operating systems, it can be done via Anaconda or similar tools.

++ Then, you can run the notebooks in `./notebooks`.
+There is one notebook for each algorithm and a general main runner that executes a config parametrically.

 ### Evaluation Metrics